Lightened Up Green Bean Casserole

 This holiday season enjoy a lighter, healthier version of the classic green bean casserole recipe made from scratch with no canned soup.

 Confession: I strongly dislike mushy green beans.
-Year after year, I’ve been asked to post a healthy green bean casserole recipe, and I’ve opted out because the thought of mushy green beans in canned soup with fried onions just doesn’t do it for me.
-I’m very particular about how I like my green beans.
+I’ve always wondered green been casserole is so popular?
+Year after year, I’ve been asked to post a healthy green bean casserole recipe, and I’ve opted out because the thought of mushy canned green beans in canned cream of mushroom soup doesn’t do it for me.
+I’m very particular about the texture of my green beans.
 I love them roasted and cooked until tender-crisp, sauteed with a little garlic and oil, and even in a salad.
-But frozen or out of a can – I can do without them.
+But frozen or canned green beans – I can do without them.

-I know so many of you love this popular Thanksgiving side dish.
-After many requests, I was inspired to give it a try only made completely from scratch.
+I was inspired to try this casserole made completely from scratch.
 I put the dish in the oven and crossed my fingers.
 When it was done, I served myself a plate and liked it so much that I had two servings.
-This absolutely delicious green bean casserole is a keeper and would be the perfect addition to your holiday table.
+This absolutely delicious green bean casserole is a keeper and is the perfect addition to your holiday table.

 How to Make Green Bean Casserole from Scratch

 In this new lighter version, I use fresh green beans in my green bean casserole.
-I blanched them for two minutes so they wouldn’t turn to mush.
+I blanched them in boiling water for 2 minutes so they wouldn’t turn to mush.
 If you like them soft, I would boil them for 6-8 minutes.

 Tips & Variations: